palmertech3d/Flow-Firmware/Firmware/gcode_list.md

 ## Commands

 ### G1 M\<motor\> S\<speed\>
-Starts the motor given by int M at speed S. Refer to motor list.
-If level winder motor is started, speed is not necessary.
+Starts the motor given by M at speed S. Refer to motor list.
+If level winder motor selected, speed is not necessary.
 If no motor argument is given, the command is rejected.

 ### G2 M\<motor\>
 Stops the motor given by int M. Refer to motor list.
 If no motor argument is given, the command is rejected.